dextermarkley/drupal-automation-demo/README.md

 AvailabilityZone - For this demo only a single AZ is used, specify the one you want to use here: ie 'us-west-2a'

-S3CookbookBucket - This should be the s3 bucket that contains the cookbooks required for Chef.
-This will need to be configured with the setup script.
+GitRepo - This should be the git repo that contains all the cookbooks the stack is going to use.

-MysqlRootPassword - Do you really want to provision the root mysql password as a parameter?
+MysqlRootPassword - Do you really want to provision the root mysql password as a cf parameter?
 This is how you would do it if you did.

 MysqlDrupalPassword - This is the password that will be created for the drupal database.

 DrupalAdminPass - This is the password that will be set for the drupal admin user.

+ChefPassword - The password you would use to log into the chef server if needed.

 Usage
 -----
-# First run the setup script to configure AWS resources
+# First run the create_ssh_key.rb script to get your ssh key to log into the instance
-1. ./setup.rb \
+1. ./create_ssh_key.rb \
---s3_bucket dmarkley-drupal-demo \
 --ssh_key dmarkley-ssh \
 --ssh_key_store ~/.ssh/dmarkley-ssh.pem \
 --region us-west-2 \